jimbobbennett/AgroHack/Steps/CreateFunction.md

 ## Deploy the function to Azure

-Azure IoT Central needs to be able to access the URL for the function to be able to run it.
-This means it cannot call functions running locally, so the function will need to be published to Azure to make it publicly available and therefore callable from Azure IoT Central.
+Azure Stream Analytics needs to be able to access the URL for the function to be able to run it.
+This means it cannot call functions running locally, so the function will need to be published to Azure to make it publicly available and therefore callable from Azure Stream Analytics.

 The function can be deployed from Visual Studio code, or the Azure CLI.